AlexSimpler/FrameInject/README.md

 ## Copyright

-Made in 2020 by AlexSimpler / Flickery.
+Made in 2020 by AlexSimpler / Flickery#4649.

 All rights reserved©